 Yesterday on Twitter, I got to sparring with Post Masculine author Mark Manson.
 Mark argues that writers from the dark side of the PUA blogosphere use the poor quality of American women as an excuse to avoid making necessary improvements to themselves.
 Is there truth to that charge?
 Sure.
 But it’s not valid to dismiss every criticism of American women, because a fraction of the men making the criticisms are motivated in part by the need to preserve their egos.

 In one of his final tweets of the day, Mark writes: “I honestly had little trouble getting hot girls in the US.
 Like I said, cultural complaints, not women complaints.”

-Dear reader, can you spot the ad amog here?
+Can you spot the ad amog here?
 Here’s my translation of the above tweet:

 “Hey guys!
 I’m Mark Manson!
-I’m an extremely smart, accomplished, worldly, and interesting person.
+I’m a smart, accomplished, worldly, and interesting person.
 I’m at the prime age of my life and I appear to be [Ed: no homo] a fairly good-looking guy.
 I’ve traveled all over the world, because I run a lucrative location-independent business that allows me to live a life that most men can only dream about.
 I’m basically famous, and oh, I’ve spent the past decade of my life studying the science of seduction and training myself and others to be better with women.
 And guess what?
 I have no problems at all finding cool girls in the US of A!”